An-Cockrell/LLM_Model_Conversion/README.md

 sudo make install
 ```

-In order to run the LLM model interaction, you must install the conda environment and activate it.
-Create the env with all its dependencies by running .`conda env create -f LLM_Environment.yml`

-Activate it by running `conda activate LLM`

 ## Running the LLM
 On a machine with apropriate resources, you should be able to interact with the LLM for chatting by simply running `python3 run_llm_chat`, or you can attempt to use a version more finely tuned for converting and incorporating netlogo code into the C++ framework.